-Any changes or modifications not expressly approved in this user guide could void your warranty for this equipment.
-Use only the supplied antenna.
-Use of unauthorized antennas (or modifications to the antenna) could impair call quality, damage the phone, void your warranty and/or violate FCC regulations.
+Use only the supplied and approved antenna.
+Use of unauthorized antennas or modifications could impair call quality, damage the phone, void your warranty and/or result in violation of FCC regulations.

-Don't use the phone with a damaged antenna.
-A damaged antenna could cause a minor skin burn.
+Do not use the phone with a damaged antenna.
+If a damaged antenna comes into contact with the skin a minor burn may result.
 Contact your local dealer for a replacement antenna.